|

 that the temperature in Juneau, the capital of Alaska, never gets

-than the temperature in
+lower than the temperature in

 Washington, DC, the capital of the U. S.